 Suu Kyi's sons accept the award on her behalf.

+1992 - In April the junta announces that it will organise a national convention to draft a new constitution.
+The first session of the national constitutional convention is held on 9 January 1993.
+Little progress is made over the coming years.
 The NLD walks out of the convention in November 1995, arguing that the proceedings are undemocratic and that the draft constitution would entrench military control of the government.
-The junta formally expels all of the NLD delegates on 29 November 1995.
 The convention is completely suspended on 31 March 1996.

 1995 - Suu Kyi is freed from house arrest on 10 July but is not allowed to travel outside Rangoon.
 She continues her calls for dialogue and a peaceful transition to a democratic government, using weekend talks to crowds outside her house to convey her message to the Burmese people and the world.